Be prepared: Building an emergency kit and plan

 Prepare your pets

-Pets are a part of the family, and emergencies like house fires can be incredibly stressful .for them.
+Pets are a part of the family, and emergencies like house fires can be incredibly stressful for them.
 Be sure to include pets in your emergency plan.
 Include your pet’s vet in the list of contacts in your emergency plan and have any medications or specifications about your pet recorded in the plan.
-Keep leashes or carriers accessible to quickly get your pet out with your family.
-When planning emergency exits from your house, keep your pets in mind to ensure you can safely get your pets out with your family.
+Keep leashes or carriers accessible so you can quickly get your pet out with your family.
+When planning emergency exits from your house, keep your pets in mind so you can safely get them out with your family.

 In your emergency kit, include some extra pet food and medications your pet may need.
 Also, add enough water for your pet.
 Generally, four litres per dog per day and one litre per cat per day are sufficient.
-If there is space in the kit, keep an extra leash and harness handy, as well as a toy and blanket.
+If there is space in the kit, keep an extra leash and harness handy, along with a toy and blanket.

-When planning for an evacuation, have a list of pet-friendly shelter options and animal boarders or shelters that accept dogs in the case of an evacuation.
+When planning for an evacuation, have a list of pet-friendly shelters and boarding facilities that accept dogs.

 In case of a fire, when your pets are alone in the house, have a sticker or sign near the front of your home that alerts emergency responders that there are usually pets in the home.
-Having your pet wear an ID tag with your contact information if you get separated is also a good idea.
+Having your pet wear an ID tag with your contact information is also a good idea if you get separated.